Limassol, Cyprus. Where Will Your Love Story Find You?

 He brought me something.
 I don’t have a gift to offer, so I hug him.
 He hugs me back.
 Really tight!
 I bury my face in his curls, he buries his nose in my neck, and that’s the closest we’ve got this entire time physically.

 I can’t let go!
-Streams of lead are coursing through my veins instead of the electric bolts of fire from ten days ago.
+Streams of lead are coursing through my veins instead of the electric bolts of fire ten days ago.
 Grey, cumbersome and poisonous reminiscent of how life felt in that moment!

 That it took me the rest of my contract on board the Millennium to get over him is an understatement!
 I was so severely stricken that I probably never fully recovered from this fall.